MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-resources-estimator.md

 The *Estimates with Q# input* program runs a multiplier and analyzes the physical resource estimates targeted on a fault-tolerant quantum computer.

-- **1st and 2nd cell**: Preloads `qsharp` package and your subscription information to connect to the Azure Quantum service.
+- **1st cell**: Preloads `qsharp` package and your subscription information to connect to the Azure Quantum service.
-- **3rd cell**: Selects the *Resource Estimator* as the target using the `microsoft.estimator` target ID and loads some required packages.
+- **2nd cell**: Selects the *Resource Estimator* as the target using the `microsoft.estimator` target ID and loads some required packages.
 - **4th cell**: The Q# code that defines the quantum algorithm.
 It creates a multiplier using the [MultiplyI](/qsharp/api/qsharp/microsoft.quantum.arithmetic.multiplyi) operation.
 You can configure the size of the multiplier by passing an operation argument `bitwidth` to the operation.
 The operation will have two input registers, each the size of the specified `bitwidth`, and one output register that is twice the size of the specified `bitwidth`.

     > [!NOTE]
     > The *%%qsharp* magic command allows you to enter Q# code directly into the notebook when using the **Python 3 (ipykernel)**.
 For more information, see [%%qsharp magic command](xref:microsoft.quantum.how-to.python-local#the-qsharp-magic-command).

-- **5th and 6th cells**: Submits the quantum algorithm to the Resource Estimator using the `qsharp.azure.execute` function.
+- **5th cell**: Submits the quantum algorithm to the Resource Estimator using the `qsharp.azure.execute` function.
 The function calls the Q# operation `EstimateMultiplication` and passes the operation argument `bitwidth=8`.
-- **8th cell**: Retrieves the results of the resource estimation job and shows a table with overall physical resource counts.
+- **6th cell**: Retrieves the results of the resource estimation job and shows a table with overall physical resource counts.
 You can inspect cost details by collapsing the groups, which have more information.
 For example, if you collapse the **Logical qubit parameters** group, you can more easily see that the error correction code distance is 13.

     |Logical qubit parameter| Value |
     |----|---|